foss-lodpm/lpm-modules/lpm-builder/README.md

 ## Real Example of Building a Simple Package

-In this example, we'll build a package for the [sbs](https://github.com/ozkanonur/sbs) tool, which is a simple background setter.
+In this example, we will demonstrate how to build a package for the [sbs(simple background setter)](https://github.com/ozkanonur/sbs) tool.

-Prepare the required files for building [sbs](https://github.com/ozkanonur/sbs).
+Begin by preparing the necessary files for building [sbs](https://github.com/ozkanonur/sbs).

 ```sh
 mkdir sbs_build_template